 The second Stacey walked into the office, she could feel the tension.
-Usually it took hours for the tension to mount but this morning, something was already amiss.
+Usually, it took hours for the tension to mount but this morning, something was already amiss.
 As she turned on the lights for the floor, she checked the other offices for signs of life and finding none, she retreated to her desk.
-Out of nowhere her boss appeared with the intensity of lion.
+Out of nowhere, her boss appeared with the intensity of a lion.
 With no one there to witness the surprise attack, her boss ripped her to shreds like a tiger with its prey.

 Abusive behavior is not reserved for just the home.
-It can happen at work were the stakes of employment, position, benefits, and financial commitments prevent a person from leaving.
+It can happen at work where the stakes of employment, position, benefits, and financial commitments prevent a person from leaving.
 Abuse is also not just physical.
 There are many other forms of abuse such as sexual, financial, emotional, mental, spiritual, and verbal.
 While some of the other forms of abuse are obvious, mental abuse by a narcissist can be difficult to spot.

 It’s even more difficult when the narcissist is a person’s boss.
 The natural chain of command allows bosses to be in positions of superiority.
 Those with a healthy ego won’t allow such authority to go to their head.
 But for the narcissist who lives for being in charge and whose ego is fed from the attention given, they have a vested personal interest in maintaining dominance.
 Some skilled narcissists are able to use their charm to motivate employees, but others are lazy and use abusive tactics instead.

 Here are eight narcissistic mental abuse tactics used frequently in the workplace:

 - Rage – Ron was called into his boss’ office and asked to close the door.
 Once seated, his boss stood up and unleashed intense anger over a perceived missed appointment.
 It was a minor offense and the customer was already rescheduled but the boss didn’t allow for any spoken words.
 Startled and shocked, Ron sat there in silence feeling like a little kid.